“I don’t know what I want to do with my life / I don’t know what’s gonna happen. I can’t possibly plan”.

 For most part, because people don’t know they can.

 I’ll give you a common example.
 As a writer, sometimes I have people asking me how I write my books, and I manage to produce so many articles.
-I usually respond with other questions trying to understand first what is the impression that they have of the writing process.
+I usually respond with other questions trying to understand first what they think of the writing process.
 Most people believe writing is a matter of pure inspiration.
 So people tell me that they think I sit at my desk in front of my laptop and just write, and write, and write.
-One day, I’m done and then publish it.
+One day, I’m done and then I publish it.
 That’s it.
-That’s the magic that people think happens when I transform ideas into books.
+That’s the magic that people think happens when I transform ideas into articles and books.
 When I tell them that no, that’s not how it happens, they react surprised.
 I actually need to plan how I’m going to write the book with a deadline in mind, then I need to research the topic thoroughly, and narrow down what I’m going to be talking about on that specific book.
 I only write the first word after I have the whole structure of the book planned out.
 The writing process ends up being 99% research and planning, and 1% inspiration.
 They are surprised to know it’s possible to plan a book from beginning to end.

 Another reason people don’t plan is lack of accountability.
 An event requires commitment with other people.
 If you schedule a party, reserve the location, invite people, you can’t change the deadline if you’re running late, and you can’t just forget about it while you work on other projects.
 When we have personal goals that don’t involve other people, we often don’t feel the pressure that comes with social accountability.
 We set goals, then put them aside to take care of other things.
 We’ll talk more about that here, but what’s important to understand is that whatever we want to do can be planned, regardless of our lack of knowledge of the future.
 Also, we don’t need to plan too far ahead.
 We can plan goals exactly like weddings and parties.
 Things that we want to accomplish in a few months to a few years and that’s it.
 There’s no need to plan your whole life.